tejakattenborn/GBIF_trait_maps/README.md

 ## Trait maps

-Here you will find trait maps based on GBIF data and traits found in the TRY gap-filled dataset in GeoTIFF format at a 0.2°, 0.5°, and 2° resolutions.
+Here you will find trait maps based on [GBIF](https://www.gbif.org/) data and traits found in the [TRY](https://try-db.org/TryWeb/Home.php) gap-filled dataset in GeoTIFF format at a 0.2°, 0.5°, and 2° resolutions.
+The methodology follows the approach described in Wolf et al. 2022, Nature Ecology and Evolution [https://doi.org/10.1038/s41559-022-01904-x](https://doi.org/10.1038/s41559-022-01904-x)

 Each folder also contains the sPlotOpen-based maps for all respective traits and resolutions.
 The folder *traitmaps* contains .grd files for each trait (see list below) with multiple layers: **observation count, mean, median, standard deviation, 05% quantile, 95% quantile**.
 These can be loaded as a brick of layers in R as follows:

 ```